Club: Coventry City FC | Opening: 2005 | Capacity: 32,604 seats

-Coventry Building Society Arena, known as Ricoh Arena until 2021, became the home of Coventry City in 2005 after having played the previous 106 years at Highfield Road.
+Coventry Building Society Arena, known as Ricoh Arena until 2021, became the home of Coventry City in 2005 after having played the previous 106 years of their existence at Highfield Road.

 Plans for the move were announced as early as 1997, but due to several delays the stadium opened four years later than initially planned.
 This also meant that the proposed capacity of 45,000 was later scaled back to just over 30,000.

-The first match at the Ricoh Arena, a league match between Coventry and QPR, was played on the 20th of August 2005.
-The opponents that day were Queens Park Rangers.
+The first match at the Ricoh Arena, a league match between Coventry and QPR, was played on 20 August 2005.
 The stadium officially opened six months later in February 2006.

 During the 2012 Olympics, the Ricoh Arena was one of the six playing venues, hosting a number of first round group games.

 Over the years, Coventry City has had a rocky relationship with the Coventry Building Society Arena, which isn’t club-owned, revolving around the level of rent payments.
 The dispute led Coventry to play their home games of the 2013-14 season at Northampton’s Sixfields Stadium, which lies over 25 miles away from Coventry, but they returned for the next season.

 In 2014, the ground was bought by the London Wasps rugby club, who subsequently relocated to Coventry from their previous home in High Wycombe.
 Another rent dispute in 2019 made Coventry City move out again in 2019.
 Following two seasons at Birmingham City’s St. Andrew’s Stadium, the club came to an agreement with the Wasps and in 20221 moved back to the Coventry Building Society Arena.

 Coventry Building Society Arena also regularly hosts large concerts.